ARTICLE

 Mammoth Ivory Maps

 The woolly mammoth was a relative of the elephant that lived in North America and Eurasia.
-Mammoths were around from 300,000 years ago to around 3,700 years ago.
 Early humans hunted mammoths for food.
 Sometimes, they also used mammoth tusks or bones to make maps.

-The oldest map that has ever been discovered is a set of markings on a mammoth tusk.
-It is from around 25,000 years ago.
+The oldest map ever discovered is from around 25,000 years ago.
+The map is a set of markings on a mammoth tusk.
 The tusk was discovered in Central Europe.
-It includes engravings apparently representing a mountain, a river, valleys, and trails around a town.
+Experts say that the engravings show a mountain, a river, valleys, and trails around a town.

 Abauntz Map